practicalli/spacemacs/evaluating-clojure/inspect.md

 # Inspect Clojure

-You can see the value of a value in clojure using inspection, `M-RET d i`
+You can see the value of a value in clojure using inspection, `SPC d i`

 ![Spacemacs - Clojure - Inspect value - java.lang.Long](/images/spacemace-clojure-inspect-java-lang-long.png)

 ## Inspecting Collections

 When you inspect a collection you see the last evaluated value of that collection.

 Here is the result of inpsecting a simple persistent map - **{:name "John" :coding "Clojure" :tool "Spacemacs"}**

 ![Spacemacs - Clojure - Inspect persistent map](/images/spacemacs-clojure-inspect-persistent-map.png)